 Give your baby the chance of a lifetime

-Parents are being urged to put their babies to sleep in the safest place.
+Bolton parents are being urged to put their babies to sleep in the safest place.

 Every year in the UK 300 babies die suddenly and unexpectedly in their sleep as a result of Sudden Infant Death Syndrome (SIDS).
 The North West has the highest death rate in England and Wales.